Wang Yuanji: Marriage

-Wang Yuanji married Sima Zhao after reaching adulthood (around the age of 15) and bore him five sons – Sima Yan, Sima Dingguo (司馬定國), Sima You, Sima Zhao (司馬兆) and Sima Guangde (司馬廣德) – and a daughter who was historically known as Princess Jingzhao (京兆公主; literally "Princess of the Capital").
+Wang Yuanji married Sima Zhao after reaching adulthood (around the age of 15) and bore him five sons – Sima Yan, Sima You, Sima Dingguo (司馬定國), Sima Zhao (司馬兆) and Sima Guangde (司馬廣德) – and a daughter who was historically known as Princess Jingzhao (京兆公主; literally "Princess of the Capital").
 After her marriage, she maintained her good moral character and served her in-laws well.
 She cried her heart out again when her father died.

-Due to the marriage, she was present at various events led by the Sima clan that had an impact on Cao Wei's story, such as the Incident at the Gaoping Tombs, Three Rebellions in Shouchun and Coup of Cao Mao.
-These events eventually led the Sima family to a higher status, until her father-in-law Sima Yi acquired control over the state of Cao Wei.

 When Sima Zhao became the regent of Wei, he recognised Zhong Hui's talent and promoted the latter to higher appointments.
 Wang Yuanji told her husband, "Zhong Hui is a man who will forsake moral principles for his personal gains.
 He's likely to cause trouble if he's overly indulged and favoured.
 He shouldn't be entrusted with important responsibilities."
 Wang Yuanji's prediction came true later as Zhong Hui started a rebellion in March 264 after helping Wei conquer its rival state, Shu Han.

 Empress dowager

 Sima Zhao died in September 265 and was succeeded by his eldest son, Sima Yan, as the regent of Wei.
 In February 266, Sima Yan forced the last Wei ruler, Cao Huan, to abdicate in his favour, thereby ending the Wei regime and establishing the Jin dynasty.
 After ascending the throne, Sima Yan instated his mother as the empress dowager and gave her Chonghua Palace (崇化宮) as her residence.
 Even after becoming the empress dowager, Wang Yuanji continued to live a humble and frugal life.
 There were no expensive furniture and decorations in her room; she kept her meals simple, wore old clothes again after washing them, and did her own weaving.
 She managed the imperial harem well and maintained harmony among Sima Yan's consorts.

 Wang Yuanji was admitted to the court yet sought to be simple and practical with conducting herself.
 However, since her followers apparently disapproved of her methods, her vassals were disorderly and instigated fights against one another.
 For this reason, she was said to have kept a low profile in political matters.
 It's not clear if the harsh charges against her were caused from her own ineptitude or due to purposeful slander from discontent retainers.

-Wang Yuanji died in 268 at the age of 52 (by East Asian age reckoning).
+Wang Yuanji died in April 268 at the age of 52 (by East Asian age reckoning).
 She was buried at Chongyangling (崇陽陵; somewhere in present-day Yanshi, Luoyang, Henan) with her husband.
 Sima Yan personally wrote a eulogy praising his mother's moral character and ordered a court historian to have it published.